Vanderbilt Internal Medicine-Pediatrics Residents

 Catherine was born and raised in Lexington, Kentucky and stayed close to home for college, attending Centre College in Danville, Kentucky.
 While at Centre she majored in biochemistry & molecular biology.
 Catherine returned to Lexington to attend medical school at the University of Kentucky.
 While at UK she developed an interest in medical education and is passionate about wellness for physicians and physicians-in-training.
 Outside of medicine, Catherine enjoys hiking (and most other outdoor activities), spending time with friends and family, and hanging out with her pup, Cooper.
 She is looking forward to exploring both the Tennessee parks and all that Nashville has to offer.
 Member of AOA.

 JJ grew up in a town north of Chicago, where you’d be hard pressed to find him inside; you’d have better luck if you checked the neighborhood field, court, park or ravine.
 He played football and basketball in high school and then headed to Lewisburg, Pennsylvania to attend Bucknell University.
 While at Bucknell JJ’s biggest accomplishment was winning over his amazing wife, Morgan.
 JJ took a gap year in Managua, Nicaragua, where he learned how to sweat and speak Spanish.
 During his year in Central America “Hota Hota” affirmed a strong passion for global health and during medical school he continued to work in Nicaragua, conducting a study on barriers to contraceptive use among adolescents.
-Recently, JJ and Morgan expanded their family by adding Champ, a lovable golden retriever.
-Speaking of champs, now that the Cubs have won a World Series, Morgan and JJ are ready to leave Chicago and couldn’t be more excited to move to Nashville.
-They look forward to live music, friendly people, Southern cooking and exploring the outdoors of Tennessee.
+During third year of residency, JJ and Morgan had a son named Jack.
+He is a ball of joy and has been life’s best experience.
+JJ feels very fortunate and supported as he builds his young family in Nashville.
 Member of AOA.

 Alicia grew up in River Forest, IL, a western suburb of Chicago.
 She is the youngest child of three and the only girl, and has thoroughly enjoyed this distinction.
 For her undergraduate studies, Alicia attended Washington University in St. Louis, where she majored in women and gender studies and minored in French.
 Prior to medical school, Alicia worked as the electronic medical records transition manager for her father’s primary care practice in Chicago, and served as the health education and screening coordinator for a small public health organization in the area part time.
 Interested in a career of public health research and policy, Alicia attended the Cleveland Clinic Lerner College of Medicine for medical school, during which she was awarded the American Society of Hematology Physician Scientist Career Development Award to support her thesis research on health services administration in the pediatric sickle cell population.
 Alicia is passionate about healthcare outcomes and cost-effectiveness research, intra-professional collaboration, and breaking the cycle of disease and poverty through high quality patient care.